enkidevs/curriculum/java/java-fundamentals/exceptions-i/throwing-an-exception.md

 - *Checked* : exceptions checked at compile stage.
 - *Unchecked*: exceptions that occur during runtime due to faulty logic.
 They are direct sub-classes of the `RuntimeException` class.

-`Exception`s have to be handled and they can also be thrown.
-You can handle an `exception` inside a `try/catch` block :
+Exceptions have to be handled and they can also be thrown.
+You can handle an exception inside a `try/catch` block :

 ```java
 try {